-- I In the Geometry toolbar, click Booleans and Partitions and choose Difference. - 2 Select the object sph1 only. - 3 In the Settings window for Difference, locate the Difference section. - 4 Find the Objects to subtract subsection.
-Select the Activate Selection toggle button. - 5 Select the object elp1 only.
+- I In the Geometry toolbar, click 📕 Booleans and Partitions and choose Difference. - 2 Select the object sph1 only. - 3 In the Settings window for Difference, locate the Difference section. - 4 Find the Objects to subtract subsection.
+Click to select the Comparison Activate Selection toggle button. - 5 Select the object elp1 only.

-6 Click Build All Objects.
+6 Click 🟢 Build All Objects.